-A fee charged to the borrower for the privilege of using the lender's money.
-Interest is calculated as a percentage of the principal balance of the loan.
+A loan expense charged for the use of borrowed money.
+Interest is paid by a borrower to a lender.
+The expense is calculated as a percentage of the unpaid principal amount of the loan.
 The rate may be fixed (constant throughout the life of the loan) or a variable rate (may change at specified times).

 Type of financial aid, which must be repaid, with interest.

 Under certain circumstances, the federal government will cancel or "forgive" all or part of an educational loan.
 To qualify, a student must perform volunteer work, perform military service, teach or practice medicine in selected communities, or meet other criteria.
 For more information, see FinAid's loan forgiveness information.

 The process of bringing a loan out of default and removing the default notation from a borrower's credit report.
 To rehabilitate a Direct Loan or a FFEL Program loan, the borrower must make nine voluntary, reasonable, and affordable monthly payments within 20 days of the due date over a consecutive 10-month period.
 To rehabilitate a Perkins Loan, a borrower must make a full monthly payment (of an amount determined by the school) within 20 days of the due date, for nine consecutive months.